brianminges/homegroan/README.md

 3. Run `npm install` and wait for all dependencies to be installed.
 4. Make a copy of `database.json.example` in the `api` directory and name it `database.json`.
 5. Run `json-server database.json -p 8088 -w` from the `api` directory.
-6. Run 'npm start` to verify that installation was successful.
+6. Run `npm start` to verify that installation was successful.

 ## Project status
 Complete.